-Primary responsibility for the overall Compliance Program resides with the Head of Compliance, which is an independent function from the operational units, in charge of assisting all members of the Company in complying with the relevant obligations under applicable legislation.
+Primary responsibility for the overall Compliance Program resides with the Head of Compliance.
+It is a centralized independent function acting in an advisory capacity to the first line of defence to assist the company with its compliance of requirements under applicable legislation.
 The Head of Compliance is responsible for ensuring that arrangements are adequate to manage and mitigate identified compliance risks.